prakhar1989/hugo-blog/content/articles/understanding-rpcs.md

 +++
 date = "2015-09-21T20:33:29+03:00"
-title = "Understanding RPCs"
-tags = ["distributed-systems", "papers"] description = "Remote Procedure Calls" mastimage = "http://prakhar.me/images/rpc.jpg"
+title = "Understanding RPCs - Part I" tags = ["distributed-systems", "papers"] description = "Remote Procedure Calls" mastimage = "http://prakhar.me/images/rpc.jpg"
 +++

-Having looked at a distributed system i.e the  name system in the [previous](/articles/the-domain-name-system/) post, lets turn our attention to something more fundamental.
+Having looked at a distributed system i.e the domain name system in the [previous](/articles/the-domain-name-system/) post, lets turn our attention to something more fundamental.
 In this blog post, we are going to start diving deeper into one of the basic blocks of Distributed Systems - Remote Procedure Calls or RPCs.

-The [paper](http://www.cs.virginia.edu/~zaher/classes/CS656/birrel.pdf) that we're going to be looking at today is authored by the duo of Nelson and Birell who were the first set of people to build an RPC implementation for their work at Xerox PARC.
+The [paper](http://www.cs.virginia.edu/~zaher/classes/CS656/birrel.pdf) that we're going to be looking at today is authored by the duo of [Nelson](https://en.wikipedia.org/wiki/Bruce_Jay_Nelson) and [Birell](https://birrell.org/andrew/me/bio.php) who were the first set of people to build an RPC implementation for their work at Xerox PARC.
+Nelson incidentally is also credited for the coining the term!

 ### Why RPCs?